Don’t let the 80s stock photo scare you away!

 …at first.
 After the first course, the game throws in a cumbersome tricking system.
 While jumping, you can do stunts for points and fuel by holding down the Insert key and turning.

-Go ahead, try holding down the arrow keys and the Insert key at the same time.
+Go ahead, if you’re at a keyboard, try holding down the arrow keys and the Insert key at the same time.
 Awkward, right?
 (Luckily, the gamepad controls are a little more ergonomic.)

 Doing tricks tends to cut into your momentum, and landing off-balance dunks you into the water and costs you time.
 This would normally be an acceptable tradeoff, but given the clunky stunt controls, it’s hard to make the distance and trick at the same time.
 In fact, most missed jumps will send you careening off the track.
 If you do go off-route – an unfortunate likelihood – you’ll have to restart manually at the last checkpoint.